MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Get-MgBetaDriveRootAnalytic.md

----
+﻿---
 external help file: Microsoft.Graph.Beta.Files-help.xml Module Name: Microsoft.Graph.Beta.Files online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.files/get-mgbetadriverootanalytic
 schema: 2.0.0
-ms.prod: sharepoint
 ---

 # Get-MgBetaDriveRootAnalytic

 ## SYNOPSIS
-Get \[itemAnalytics\]\[\] about the views that took place under this resource.The itemAnalytics resource is a convenient way to get activity stats for allTime and the lastSevenDays.For a custom time range or interval, use the getActivitiesByInterval\]\[\] API.
+Get \[itemAnalytics\]\[\] about the views that took place under this resource.\nThe itemAnalytics resource is a convenient way to get activity stats for allTime and the lastSevenDays.\nFor a custom time range or interval, use the getActivitiesByInterval\]\[\] API.
 This API is available in the following \[national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgDriveRootAnalytic](/powershell/module/Microsoft.Graph.Files/Get-MgDriveRootAnalytic?view=graph-powershell-1.0)

 ## SYNTAX